mizerc/mizerc.github.io/content/posts/proj-rasterizer/index.md

 The camera is the point of view from which we are looking at the scene.
 It is defined by a position, a look at point, and an up vector.
 We can have multiple cameras in the scene, each one with its own position, look at point, and up vector.

+The camera stay at origin, and we move the universe around.

+Technically the view matrix is the inverse of the camera "model" transformation.
+But we don't need to compute the inverse.
+We can build the view matrix directly.

+## Yaw Pitch Roll

 # Transformations